-The UEL is responsible for the installation, operation, and maintenance of its water distribution system which includes: 24 km of watermains, 568 service connections, 523 water meters, 97 hydrants, 287 line valves, and two pressure reducing valve stations.
-The UEL receives water from Metro Vancouver through two (2) supply points; one (1) located at Blanca Street and West 16th Avenue and the other at Drummond Drive and West 6th Avenue.
+The UEL is responsible for the installation, operation, and maintenance of its water distribution system which includes: 24 km of watermains, 640 service connections, 523 water meters, 97 hydrants, 295 open line valves, 15 closed valves, and two pressure reducing valve stations.

+The UEL sources water from Metro Vancouver through two (2) supply points: one (1) located at Blanca Street and West 16th Avenue, and the other located at Drummond Drive and West 6th Avenue.
 Water is then supplied to the UEL's customers through its distribution system.
-The UEL also supplies water to the University of British Columbia (UBC) through two (2) connection points; one (1) located at Wesbrook Mall and University Boulevard, and the other, located at West 16th Avenue between Blanca Street and Wesbrook Mall.
+The UEL also supplies water to the University of British Columbia (UBC) through two (2) connection points: one (1) located at Wesbrook Mall and University Boulevard, and the other located at West 16th Avenue between Blanca Street and Wesbrook Mall.
 The UEL has adopted a comprehensive watermain replacement program and an operations and maintenance (O&M) program for the water distribution system to ensure the highest quality water is delivered in ample quantity and pressure to its customers.

 The watermain replacement program systematically replaces aging infrastructure in the water distribution system to ensure the system continues to meet the needs of the UEL.
-In 2022, the UEL replaced 380 m of aging steel watermain with polyvinyl chloride (PVC) watermain and replaced 60 m of aging asbestos cement (AC) watermain with PVC watermain.
-Looking forward to 2023 the following projects have been identified as potential 'shovel-ready' projects for opportunistic water main replacement as budget allows.
+In 2023, the UEL replaced 160 m of aging cast iron (CI) watermain with new polyvinyl chloride (PVC) watermain along West 7th Ave, 200 m of aging CI watermain with PVC watermain along Chancellor Boulevard and 137 m of aging steel watermain with PVC watermain along Wesbrook Crescent.
+Looking forward to 2024, the following water main replacement projects have been identified for Construction.